 The right hand side of the touch screen is used for the operating menu display.
+These are known as the "Softkeys" and are lettered A-G.

-Down the right hand side of the screen, the functions of the A-G menu softkeys are listed.
 If there are more functions than will fit on one screen, [Previous] and [Next] buttons are provided to page through the functions.
-You can either press the real button next to the screen or touch the key on screen.
+You can either touch the key on screen, or most consoles provide real buttons next to the screen.

 The vertical bar to the left of the softkeys shows you which menu you are currently in.
-You can 'latch' the menu (so that you don't have to keep reselecting it) by pressing the Menu Latch button.
+You can 'latch' the menu to keep the current command active (so that you don't have to keep reselecting it) by pressing the Menu Latch button.
 The menu bar turns red when latched.